tim0git/terraform-aws-gameday-template/README.md

 Therefore, we have set security-group rules and port mapping in the target group for 8443.
 If you are running you container on anything other than 8443 these will need to be changed.

+>*Note: we have set the health check to /api/health this is the most common health check we can think of.
+It covers spring, apache, nginx ect..
+But that does not mean your app will pass on this path.
+You only need a status code of 200 or 302 to be returned so amend the path in the terragrunt to suit your needs.*
+>>production/us-east-1/services/unicorn-rentals/ecs/service/terragrunt.hcl

 You can build the ecs service with `make ecs_service`

 >This will spin up an ecr for storing you container, an esc service powered by fargate and a couple of iam roles for the service and container.